 An update on real estate market situation

-We have been observing the real estate market in Tallinn very closely and here are some of our conclusions on the impact that the current situation is having on the market:
+We observed the real estate market in Tallinn very closely and here are some of our conclusions on the impact that the current situation is having on the market:

-Considering the fact that living spaces are one of the primary needs of humans, no viruses or economic recession will take away the demand for them.
+Considering the fact that living spaces are one of the primary needs of humans, no viruses or economic recession will take away the demand.
 Of course, it does not mean that short-term corrections on the market cannot occur.

 Before the pandemic started, the demand for apartments was clearly higher than the supply in Tallinn.
 For example, new developments were mostly sold out even before they were finished.
 Currently the biggest risk factor on the market is coming from the AIRBNB short-term apartments.
 In 2019 the total offering for short-term apartments in Tallinn increased from around 1500 to 2500.
 Within the past 1-2 weeks this number has dropped around 300.
 Instead of short-term rent, the apartments are on the market for long-term rent.
 If this lockdown continues and tourism high season gets cancelled in Tallinn, then a lot more of the AIRBNB apartments will be switched from short-term to long-term rent.
 The increasing supply will create a huge pressure on the long-term rental apartments market in Tallinn.
 This has been one of the reasons why we have mostly focused on commercial properties.